 What is the difference between a Hawley and an Essix retainer?

 A Hawley A Hawley is more commonly known as a “wrap around” retainer and has noticeable metal wires that sit across your teeth.
 This type can be more durable than Essix but also costs a little more.

 Have a look at the following table for a summary of the differences between these two options:

 To sum up, an Essix is a clear alternative to the Hawley that snaps into place and doesn't leave the characteristic wire that interrupts your smile.
 Basically, you can become an orthodontic ninja and hide your retainer from everyone you know!

 Clear plastic retainer uses

 The most common use for Essix retainers is to keep teeth from shifting after braces have been taken off.
 This type of retainer is convenient to wear because it can be removed easily for cleaning and eating and doesn’t impact the appearance of your smile.

 Clear retainers are usually worn at night while you sleep, although your orthodontist may instruct you to wear yours during the day as well when your braces first come off.
 An Essix retainer can be used in conjunction with a permanent retainer to ensure that teeth do not shift out of place.

 It's also possible to use a series of Essix retainers to slightly shift the position of your teeth, although the more common way to do this is using removable aligner braces, which are specifically designed to straighten teeth bit by bit.
 Invisalign is a popular brand of clear aligner, but it's not the cheapest.
-If you're consider using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.
+If you're considering using retainers to straighten your teeth because of the cost, check out some cheaper Invisalign alternatives instead.